 AFTER THE LOSS

 Oh–and here’s another thing to prepare for.
-If you lose a baby–even a full term baby–there are no balloons, no flowers, no cards.
-People don’t know what to do –and do nothing.
+If you lose a baby–even a full term baby–there are, typically, no balloons, no flowers, no cards.
+People don’t know what to do or say –and so they do nothing.
 You may, yourself, have done nothing when you heard about an acquaintance with a miscarriage, or a fetal death.
-Your friends are all probably very uncomfortable with the whole things too–it’s not like our parents cover this with our child rearing.
+Your friends are all probably very uncomfortable with the whole thing too–it’s not like our parents cover this with our child rearing.
 You will often find that YOU will end up comforting your friends, who will burst into tears when they see you.
 It just makes the whole thing so much more sad—you go home to no happy notes, no flowers, no balloons, and often–you have to look at things you may have already bought, in anticipation of bringing home a baby.

 You need–both of you–to take time to talk and grieve.
 Counseling may be a good idea if you are having trouble coping with it.

 Also–you have to think about birth control–you need to have a period, ideally, before you try again–and something nobody will tell you–but I will—you may want to think about not getting pregnant at the same time of the year–so you don’t have that whole “deja vu” thing that you are going to be pregnant, and due at the same time–I find it makes people even MORE anxious!
 It is going to be tough getting up the courage to try again–but there is no other way.
 You tend to almost “detach” yourself–afraid to hope too much, or say too much for fear you will somehow “jinx” things.

 It is not uncommon, unfortunately, for women to have two miscarriages a row–but to have three in a row is about 1% chance.